dlh01/wp-training-object-cache/README.md

 Browse your site, then look for the `wp_training_object_cache` table in your preferred database viewer.

-The table contains these columns:
+The table contains the following columns:

 * `cache_group`: The group given for the cached data.
 Groups allow keys to be reused across groups.
 * `cache_key`: The cache key.
 In multisite installations, the key is given a site-specific prefix to allow keys to be reused across sites.